 Students intending to complete the BA with a major in German must be credited with at least 135 points in German (not including ARTS 395) with at least 105 points at 200-level or above, including the following:

 Recommended: 30 points of 100-level German.

-Required: At least one non-language course (15 points).
+Required: At least one non-language course (15 points) from EURA (it is recommended that this course have German content).

 Recommended: 45 points of 200-level German.